La Paz: Air

 El Alto International Airport (IATA code: LPB) is La Paz's national and international airport and a principal hub for Línea Aérea Amaszonas and Transporte Aéreo Militar.
 It also serves as a focus city for Boliviana de Aviación, Bolivia's flag-carrier and largest airline.
 The airport is located in the city of El Alto and is (8 mi) south-west of La Paz's city center.
 At an elevation of 4061 m, it is the highest international airport and fifth highest commercial airport in the world.
 The runway has a length of 4000 m.
 It is one of Bolivia's three main international gateways, along with Jorge Wilstermann International Airport and Viru Viru International Airport.

-International carriers serving El Alto International Airport include Avianca and LATAM Airlines, which offer direct flights from La Paz to cities such as Bogotá, Lima, Santiago and Cusco.
+International carriers serving El Alto International Airport include Avianca and LATAM Airlines, which offer direct flights from La Paz to cities such as Bogotá, Lima, and Santiago.
 However, most international traffic, including flights to Europe, operated out of Viru Viru International Airport in Santa Cruz de la Sierra which is at a much lower altitude and is capable of handling larger aircraft.

-Airport facilities include ATMs, cafés and restaurants, car rentals, duty-free shops, and free Wi-Fi internet.
 Additionally, the airport supplies travelers with oxygen for those who suffer from altitude sickness.